-Types of teratoma
+Types of Teratoma

 The term “Sacrococcygeus” indicates an area of the body: the sacral area (the lower part of the back) and the coccygeal region (the coccyx area).

-Symptoms of sacrococcygeal teratoma;
+Symptoms of sacrococcygeal Teratoma;

 This form of growth is seen most often in young children and babies.
-It represents a development of several cell forms.
+It represents the development of several cell forms.
 It is commonly detected after finding a lump or bump in the lower area of the back.

 These tumors can lead to various signs and symptoms.
 The most common of these symptoms is the protrusion of a lump in the sacrocicerian area of the body.
 The internal development of the tumor can lead to several other symptoms, which can result in an obstruction of the gastrointestinal tract or urinary tract.